kmherman/BioME/doc/ComponentSpec.md

     * Output: Randomly split test and training sets as OTU tables.
     * Interactions: The user interacts with this component to enter data.
 This component prompts the user for data and re-prompts if the data entered is not correctly formatted.
 This component then interacts with the Data pre-processor by returning a correctly formatted input file to the data pre-processor.
 As this component has already ensured the data type is correct, there is no need for the data pre-processor to interact with the data manager other than simply accepting its output.
 2. ### Data pre-processor
-    * <ins> Function:</ins> Feature that uses a dimensionality reduction algorithm to condense the data into fewer features (particularly useful for microbiome data which inherently is very sparse).
+    * <ins> Function:</ins> Feature that standardizes the training and test OTU data.
+For some algorithms, this component uses a dimensionality reduction algorithm (optional) to condense the data into fewer features (particularly useful for microbiome data which inherently is very sparse).
     * Input: .txt formatted test and train datasets.
-    * Output: Condensed OTU formatted datasets for use in models.
+    * Output: Standardized (and condensed; optional) OTU formatted datasets for use in models.
     * Interactions: This component simply accepts data from the data manager.
 As the data manager ensures that data is formatted correctly, there is no need for the data pre-processor to communicate with the manager.
 This  interacts with the model fitting component by returning a cleaned and condensed dataset for the model fitting component to begin training.
 This component can also pass the same data to an optional feature analysis component.
 3. ### Model fitting
     * <ins> Function:</ins> Read in OTU data and uses it to train a variety of machine learning models to most accurately fit the data.
     * Input: OTU formatted test and train datasets (can be condensed by the Data pre-processor component)
     * Interactions: This component can be considered a set of subcomponents executing machine learning algorithms in parallel (although for practical purposes, they may be executed one after another).
 Each subcomponent accepts a copy of the cleaned dataset from the data pre-processor and begins training a specific machine learning model.
 Each subcomponent passes its fitted model and a loss function value for the model.
-The loss function is the same across all subcomponents to better compare them.
 The subcomponents never interact with each other.
 4. ### Model selector
-    * <ins> Function:</ins> Trains each model (list specified by user; default: all) with the training set and calculates the accuracy using the test set.
-Returns the model with the highest accuracy and gives information on
+    * <ins> Function:</ins> Evaluates the accuracy of each trained model (list specified by user) with the training set.
+Returns the model with the highest accuracy and allows the user to make a classification prediction on a new data point.
-    * Input: Training set, test set, list of models to test
+    * Input: Models trained by model fitting components, test set, list of models to test
-    * Output: Trained models ordered by test accuracy
+    * Output: Trained models ordered by test accuracy, best-performing model that can be used to make a future prediction
-    * Interactions: This component accepts loss function values from the various models.
-It selects the most accurate model based on these values, and returns the best model and loss function data to the user.
+    * Interactions: This component evaluates the accuracy of the models trained by the model fitting components and ranks them by accuracy score.
+It selects the most accurate model based on these values, and returns a list of the models tested and their respective accuracy scores and the best-performing model.
 5. ### Feature analysis
     * <ins> Function:</ins> Provides reseachers with an analysis on feature importance.
 This gives insight into which bacteria are more indicative of a disease or disease subtype.
     * Input: Combined train and test data set.